We will continue to ensure the accuracy and integrity of the State cadastre through:

 - a public or local authority or the head of a government department.

-For more information, see How to Lodge an Application for a Boundary Determination (PDF 36 KB) fact sheet from the NSW Land Registry Services (NSWLRS) website.
+For more information, see How to lodge an application for a boundary determination Information sheet published by the Office of the Registrar General, and Application for boundary determination page on the Registrar General's Guidelines website.
 The application must be lodged in person at the NSWLRS Sydney office.
 Download the Determination of Title Boundary form from the NSWLRS website.

 Each plan lodged for registration at NSWLRS undergoes a desktop examination by plan examiners of NSWLRS to ensure the plan complies with all relevant acts and regulations.
 After the plan is registered the plan may be subject to a field audit, undertaken by ORG surveyors to assess its regulatory compliance.